mehtadome/Spotify-App/documentation/Github Tips.md

 - "Restrict deletions" and "Block force pushes" will automatically be selected.
 - Also, select "Require a pull request before merging".

+**"Additional Settings"** under Require Pull Requests:

-- - If developing by yourself, choose approvals to be 0.
+- If developing by yourself, choose approvals to be 0.
 If with other team members, 1 shall suffice.
+- If you want to ensure recent changes are approved, select "Dismiss stale...".
+- If you want to ensure any conversations about your code are resolved, select "Require conversation...".

 With these changes, you will given a url after you `push`.
 This generates something called a _pull request_ to get your code in production.

+These configurations allows you / the team to track the changes you have made to production.

 ### What's a Pull Request?

 A [_Pull Request_](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) is a code review which requires other collaborators (or yourself) to view and approve the changes you are trying to push to prod.

 This forces other collaborators (coworkers, project peers) to review your changes and can prevent you from pushing potentially harmful changes.

+When **working alone**, I recommend you to mimic this functionality by "approving" your own Pull Requests.

+- The steps above would have ensured you can merge your own PRs.

 ### General Settings Applied